-We are South Texas' first Magnet healthcare organization having earned this prestigious accreditation since 2010.
+As the only locally owned and operated health system in San Antonio and Bexar County, University Health takes to heart its responsibility to serve the health needs of our community today and into the future.
 Our goal is to be the hospital of choice in our community and throughout South Texas.
 Our expectation is that you will bring the best of yourself to our hospital and all clinical locations every day, and understand that you are leaving a lasting impression-either good or bad-on every patient and visitor you encounter.